-Parody of Stand by Your Man with vocals by Deborah Bowman – Written by The Freedom Toast – Video by Parody Project
+Parody of Stand by Your Man with vocals by Deborah Bowman – Written by John Emory of The Freedom Toast – Video by Parody Project

 Sign up for our mailing list below (never shared)